 This guest lecture and trip forms part of the Education and Early Years Careers Excellence Hub.
 University Centre Weston’s Career Excellence Hubs are designed to be the launching pad for our learners’ careers.
 In a world where connections and relevant skills matter more than ever, these hubs offer a holistic approach that prepares learners to thrive in their chosen industries.
 With the support of these hubs, our learners are well-equipped to make a significant impact in their professional journeys.

-Course lecturer Lauren said: “We are so proud of their reflection, creativity, and professional growth, what a fantastic way to celebrate their final year of study!”
 There’s still time to apply for our Early Years Education and Education, Society and Childhood courses!
 Click the links to find out more and click here to see all of our education courses!